pucho/hire-me/README.md

 ## Getting Started

-You will need to create a .env file with this 2 keys:
+You will need to rename env.example to .env and update the keys with this 2 keys:

 ```bash
 NEXT_PUBLIC_ACCESS_TOKEN="234ffdb8-0889-4be3-b096-97ab1679752c"